 The Company's credit facility is with Bank of America National Association as the administrative agent, Wachovia Capital Finance Corporation as collateral agent, and JP Morgan Chase Bank as documentation agent.
 This facility provides maximum credit of \$200,000 through May 31, 2011.
 The facility provides maximum borrowings equal to the lesser of \$200,000 or a percentage of eligible owned inventory.
 The advance rates on owned inventory are 80% (85% from September 1 to January 31).
-The credit facility agreement contains a restrictive financial covenant requiring the Company's tangible net worth of not less than \$80,000.
+The credit facility agreement contains a restrictive financial covenant requiring the Company to maintain tangible net worth of not less than \$80,000.
 On January 30, 2010, the Company's tangible net worth was approximately \$293,000.
 Substantially all of the Company's assets are pledged as collateral for outstanding borrowings under the facility.
 Outstanding borrowings bear interest at the prime rate or the Eurodollar rate plus 1.00% up to \$100,000 and 1.25% thereafter.

-The Company had no outstanding borrowings under the facility as of January 31, 2009, with a weighted-average interest rate of 1.52%.
+The Company had no outstanding borrowings under the facility as of January 30, 2010.
+The Company had \$106,047 of outstanding borrowings under the facility as of January 31, 2009, with a weighted-average interest rate of 1.52%.
 The Company had approximately \$196,933 and \$86,764 of availability as of January 30, 2010 and January 31, 2009, respectively.
 The Company also had a letter of credit that expired in September 2009; the balance was \$326 as of January 31, 2009.